- What is bacterial conjunctivitis?

 Furthermore, if symptoms are mild but do not go away, medical advice should also be sought.

 Bacterial conjunctivitis can affect people of any age, but it is more common in children than adults.
 It is very contagious, which means that it can be spread easily from person to person.
-For this reason, it is important for people who have bacterial conjunctivitis to take steps to avoid passing it on to others, such as practising good hygiene.
+For this reason, it is important for people who have bacterial conjunctivitis to take steps to avoid passing it on to others, such as practicing good hygiene.

 Symptoms of bacterial conjunctivitis